jcuenod/lafwebpy/README.md

+# Not Maintained

+Note, this project has been succeeded by [parabible](https://parabible.com).
+Code for the client available at https://github.com/parabible/parabible-server

-# Lafwebpy - Query the Hebrew OT
+## Lafwebpy - Query the Hebrew OT

 Lafwebpy is a python server (using `bottle`) that exposes ETCBC Hebrew data (using [`text-fabric`](https://github.com/ETCBC/text-fabric/wiki)) and provides api access to it to return (1) parsing data on words as well as (2) search results and (3) collocations based on search terms.